pomdtr/sunbeam/docs/developer-guide.md

 If you push new commits to the main branch, users can upgrade to the latest version using the `sunbeam extension upgrade <extension-alias>` command.

-> ℹ️ Soon sunbeam will support more advanced publushing workflows, including pre-compiled extensions and tagged releases.
+If you prefer, you can use tags instead.
+Sunbeam will use the latest tag (according to semver) as the extension version.

+## Publishing an extension

-Then, add the `sunbeam-extension` topic to your repository.
-It will allow users to find your extension using the `sunbeam extension browse` command.
+Add the `sunbeam-extension` topic to your github repository to make it discoverable.

+You can use the `sunbeam extension browse` command from sunbeam to open the extension registry in your browser.